RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 7. Open up a PowerShell command prompt on the virtual machine, by clicking the **Start** button, typing **PowerShell**, right clicking **Windows PowerShell** in the right-click menu, and clicking **Run as administrator**

-8. Try to ping vm2 (make sure vm2 is running).
+8. Try to ping vm2 by typing **ping vm2** (make sure vm2 is running).
 You will receive an error, saying request timed out.
 The `ping` fails, because `ping` uses the **Internet Control Message Protocol (ICMP)**.
 By default, ICMP isn't allowed through the Windows firewall.

    ```PowerShell
    ping vm2
    ```

    ![Screenshot of PowerShell command prompt with the command ping vm2 after its completion and the output indicating the command wasn't successful.](../images/0302.png)

-    **Note**: You will now open an RDP session to vm2 and allow incoming ICMP connections
+    **Note**: You will now open an RDP session to vm2 and allow incoming ICMP connections.
+Grab the Blue bar in the center of vm1 to move the virtual machine window, you need to access the Azure Portal.

-9. Connect to **vm2** using RDP.
-You can follow steps **2 to 6**.
+9. Search for vm2 in under resources.
+In the Overview screen, connect to **vm2** using RDP.
+You can follow steps **2 to 7**.

-10. Open a **PowerShell** prompt and allow ICMP.
-This command allows ICMP inbound connections through the Windows firewall.
+10. In Powershell, at the prompt enter the following command tehn press enter:

    ```PowerShell
    New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4
    ```
    ![Screenshot of PowerShell command prompt with the command New-NetFirewallRule DisplayName Allow ICMPv4-In –Protocol ICMPv4 after its completion and the output indicating the command was successful.](../images/0303.png)

-   **Note**: You will now switch to the RDP session to vm1 and try the ping again
+   This command allows ICMP inbound connections through the Windows firewall.

-11. Return to the RDP session to vm1 and try the ping again.
+11. Return to the RDP session for vm1 and try the ping again.
 You should now be successful.

    ```PowerShell
    ping vm2